cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 label {+-} (x, y)
 ```

-In this case, the position is specified as an offset against the position of a block labeled as `label`.
+In this case, the position is specified as an offset against the position of a block labeled with `label`.
+When no regions are used within the schematic, the label simply corresponds to the block's label.
+Blocks placed in regions may be referenced using a [fully or partially specified path](#referencing-blocks).

-All three ways of specifying a block position can be seen in this example:
+All three ways of specifying an element position can be seen in this example:

 ```
 schematic